 Committed to sustainability

 A growing number of consumers want to know what our foods and other products that are used on a daily basis are made from.
 More and more, they are giving preference to products without artificial or genetically modified additives that require E number labelling.
-There is no cause for concern in the case of gelatine and collagen peptide: both are foodstuffs – and not food additives.
+There is no cause for concern in the case of gelatine and collagen peptides: both are foodstuffs – and not food additives.
 They are a pure, natural protein made from animal raw materials and contain neither preservatives nor other additives.
 They are thus a natural and healthy foodstuff with a clean label that optimally meets consumer needs in terms of application and sustainability.
 A growing number of consumers also want to be able to understand what kind of impact a certain product has on the environment.
 All sectors of the manufacturing industry must therefore continuously assess their processes to ensure that they have as little impact on the environment as possible.

 Reducing food waste